 As my ideas progressed in the form of drawings, I found that I could keep the sink as a fairly conventional bowl, but give evocative meaning to the bowl by virtue of the surrounding items including the pedestal and the mirror that accompany the bowl.
-By giving human forms to the other parts, a common bowl form takes on new meaning as a vessel.
+By giving human forms to the other parts, a common bowl form takes on new meaning as a belly vessel.

 Many changes were made during the actual making of the piece.
-As it turned out, these elaboration stage changes during the clay work were critical and essential part of the piece’s success as an expressive art form.
+As it turned out, these elaboration stage changes during the clay work were critical and essential part of the piece’s outcome as an expressive art form.

 To discuss a consultation